AndreTownsend/covidvaccinefunnelanalysis/README.md

 December 2020 and December 2023 — covering the rollout of Pfizer-BioNTech, Moderna, Janssen (J&J), and Novavax vaccines across the United States and internationally.
-The core analytical output is a severity funnel that quantifies how a population of adverse event reporters progresses from non-serious reactions through ER visits, hospitalizations, life-threatening events, disability, and death.
+The core analytical output is a severity funnel that quantifies how a population of adverse event reporters progress from non-serious reactions through ER visits, hospitalizations, life-threatening events, disability, and death.
 Supporting analyses break down adverse events by vaccine brand, dose number, age group, sex, geographic region, symptom category, and time.